Does your homeowners insurance go up after a claim?

 - You file more than one claim over several years

 Generally speaking, your insurance premium is more likely to increase if you file a liability claim rather than a property damage claim.
 With a liability claim, there is a chance that you could face a lawsuit.
-Legal fees and court settlements can cost a lot of money, which means there is added risk for you and your insurance company.
+Legal fees and court settlements can be very expensive, which means there is added risk for you and your insurance company.

 How long does a claim affect home insurance rates?